-Over the past 15 years, the use of structured methodologies for managing the people side of change has increased dramatically.
+Over the past 20 years, the use of structured methodologies for managing the people side of change has increased dramatically.
 Below are the most frequently asked questions we receive about change management methodologies, including the Prosci methodology.

 A methodology for change management provides structure and intent for managing the people side of change.
-Change in organization is a reality, as is the fact that these changes ultimately impact how individual employees do their jobs.
+Change in organizations is a reality, as is the fact that these changes ultimately impact how individual employees do their jobs.
 Given that the success of an organizational effort is tied inextricably to individuals adopting the change, change management provides tools and processes for encouraging and enabling those individual changes.
 The advantages of using a structured methodology include:

-The problem is: these communication plans tend to be "telling plans" full of project updates and details, instead of what employees really want to know—namely, why the change is happening and "what's in it for me" (WIIFM).
-Likewise, training plans in the absence of a change management framework typically do not have the necessary context and foundation to be effective - namely a compelling case for why the change is happening and why someone should be engaged.
+The problem is this: These communication plans tend to be "telling plans" full of project updates and details, instead of what employees really want to know—namely, why the change is happening and "what's in it for me" (WIIFM).
+Likewise, training plans in the absence of a change management framework typically do not have the necessary context and foundation to be effective, in particular, a compelling case for why the change is happening and why someone should be engaged.
 Have you ever been sent to training without understanding why it was important to be there?
 It feels like a waste of time and can actually demotivate you.